Dawn-o/javascript-workshop/README.md

 ## What’s Next? 🚧
 This workshop is an ongoing project.
 I plan to continuously update the repository with more mini projects and improvements, including adding responsiveness and exploring advanced JavaScript concepts.
 Keep an eye out for updates as I continue learning and building!

+---

+Thanks for visiting and happy coding! 😊